 “To be walking around the halls of Microsoft, as a computing person, was unbelievable,” she recalls.
 “And I was handed responsibility for managing actual features being tested worldwide.”

-When the internship concluded, Microsoft immediately offered Freed a full-time role with the company — where she continues, five years later, rising through its ranks as a program manager in artificial intelligence services and applications.
+When the internship concluded, Microsoft immediately offered Freed a full-time role with the company — where she continues, seven years later, rising through its ranks as a program manager in artificial intelligence services and applications.

 Freed’s story and pathway are typical of Stevens graduates.
 In a relatively brief period of time, the university has vaulted to top ranks in national metrics of both ROI and mid-career earnings, according to the salary consultancy PayScale.